Methodist Church of Great Britain: Origins

 Methodist preachers were famous for their impassioned sermons, though opponents accused them of "enthusiasm", i.e. fanaticism.
 During Wesley's lifetime, many members of England's established church feared that new doctrines promulgated by the Methodists, such as the necessity of a new birth for salvation, and of the constant and sustained action of the Holy Spirit upon the believer's soul, would produce ill effects upon weak minds.
 Theophilus Evans, an early critic of the movement, even wrote that it was "the natural Tendency of their Behaviour, in Voice and Gesture and horrid Expressions, to make People mad."
 In one of his prints, William Hogarth likewise attacked Methodists as enthusiasts full of "Credulity, Superstition, and Fanaticism".
 Other attacks against the Methodists were physically violent—Wesley was nearly murdered by a mob at Wednesbury in 1743.
 The Methodists responded vigorously to their critics and thrived despite the attacks against them.

 John Wesley preaching outside a church (19th-century engraving).
 Early Methodists were forbidden from preaching in parish churches.

 As Wesley and his assistants preached around the country they formed local societies, authorised and organised through Wesley's leadership and conferences of preachers.
 Wesley insisted that Methodists regularly attend their local parish church as well as Methodist meetings.
 In 1784, Wesley made provision for the continuance as a corporate body after his death of the 'Yearly Conference of the People called Methodists'.
 He nominated 100 people and declared them to be its members and laid down the method by which their successors were to be appointed.
 The Conference has remained the governing body of Methodism ever since.

 Separation from the Church of England

 The first Methodist chapel called "The Foundery".
 Lithograph by H. Humphreys, c.
 1865.

 As his societies multiplied, and elements of an ecclesiastical system were successively adopted, the breach between Wesley and the Church of England (Anglicanism) gradually widened.
-In 1784, Wesley responded to the shortage of priests in the American colonies due to the American Revolutionary War by ordaining preachers for America with power to administer the sacraments.
+In 1784, Wesley responded to the shortage of priests in the American colonies due to the American War of Independence by ordaining preachers for America with power to administer the sacraments.
 Wesley's actions precipitated the split between American Methodists and the Church of England (which holds that only bishops can ordain persons to ministry).